Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 Anyone who sits in the driver's seat and speaks its command word ("Drovash") summons a pair of quasi-real draft horses, which are magically tethered to the wagon and can't be separated from it.
 The horses and wagon have a speed of 30 feet, and the horses heed the driver's simple commands.
 The driver can dismiss the horses with a second command word ("Arvesh").
 The horses can be dispelled (DC 15) but not harmed.

-The wagon has a hidden trapdoor in its underbelly that can be detected by a character who scuttles under the wagon and succeeds on a DC 13 Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
+The wagon has a hidden trapdoor in its underbelly that can be detected by a character who scuttles under the wagon and succeeds on a DC 13 Wisdom (Perception) check.
 The trapdoor opens into the wagon and is the only safe way inside.

 #### Booby Trap